-Learning Study 5: Health Service Linkages There was initial resistance to FP by faith leaders in trainings and early implementation, given concerns over specific content.
+Learning Study 5: H ealth Service Linkages Summary of findings There was initial resistance to FP by faith leaders in trainings and early implementation, given concerns over specific content.
 Additional support and discussions were needed to update on content and introduce CHWs to faith leaders.
 The health talk, designed as an introduction and invitation to further consultation at the clinic, was limited to 20 minutes.
 However, couples were keen to ask questions and capitalize on the opportunity to learn more about FP.
 This showed a high level of interest in the topic, but also caused issues of timing.
-Monitoring responsibilities between CHWs and Gender Champions needs to be clear in Summary of replication.
-CHWs may track referrals, but should not be responsible for other monitoring. findings CHWs had to adjust descriptions of available services, and importantly, associated costs early in implementation.
+Monitoring responsibilities between CHWs and Gender Champions needs to be clear in replication.
+CHWs may track referrals, but should not be responsible for other monitoring.
+CHWs had to adjust descriptions of available services, and importantly, associated costs early in implementation.
 Participants should be informed about any costs they would incur when visiting the clinics.
 With the referral cards, CHWs needed to communicate the exact process to follow when arriving at the clinic, as some clinics were large and only certain individuals were trained on protocol.
 Short-term discontinuance of the hotline was not communicated with participants who had the contact information and believed it to be operational.
 Any issues with supportive linkages to services needs to be communicated.
-1. Strong relationships should be formed between CHWs and Gender Champions, but also with faith leaders to ensure no disruptions or confusion over content or activities.
-2. In this service linkage model, CHWs are responsible for FP content.
+Recommendations for scale up and future implementation Strong relationships should be formed between CHWs and Gender Champions, but also with faith leaders to ensure no disruptions or confusion over content or activities.
+In this service linkage model, CHWs are responsible for FP content.
 At scale, the model may adjust, based on shifting realities.
 Adequate training or support will be needed on FP content.
-3. At scale, implementers should think through what needs to be monitored in terms of service Recommendations linkages and uptake, and train appropriate monitoring users on data needed, process, and intended for scale up and learnings. future 4.
-Referral card systems for tracking clinic visits, and longer-term FP uptake can be effective, but also implementation difficult to maintain once provided.
+At scale, implementers should think through what needs to be monitored in terms of service linkages and uptake, and train appropriate monitoring users on data needed, process, and intended learnings.
+Referral card systems for tracking clinic visits, and longer-term FP uptake can be effective, but also difficult to maintain once provided.
 It's important to communicate clearly to participants what to do with them, and have a very clear protocol at receiving clinics.
-5. Any costs associated with services must be communicated with participants.
-6. Where hotlines, or other referral services may be available in scale up, better communication will be needed on available services, timeframes, and constraints to participants.
+Any costs associated with services must be communicated with participants.
+Where hotlines, or other referral services may be available in scale up, better communication will be needed on available services, timeframes, and constraints to participants.